DJ LeMahieu: 2019

 On January 14, 2019, LeMahieu signed a two-year, $24 million deal with the New York Yankees.
 The Yankees anticipated using LeMahieu as a utility infielder.
-He made his Yankees debut on March 30 at Yankee Stadium, going 2-4 with an RBI and a run scored in a 5-3 loss to the Orioles.
-After getting off to a strong start, LeMahieu had a superb month of June.
-He reached base safely in all but one game, and also put together a 14-game hitting streak from June 14 to June 30 (including 6 consecutive multi-hit games from June 23–30).
+He put together a 14-game hitting streak from June 14 to 30 (including 6 consecutive multi-hit games from June 23–30).
 In the two-game London Series (which marked the halfway mark of the Yankees season) at the end of June, LeMahieu had seven hits in 12 at bats, three doubles and seven runs batted in, helping the Yankees to sweep the Red Sox in the series.
-This won LeMahieu his first career Player of the Week award, which he followed up by winning the June AL Player of the Month Award for the first time (batting .395/.434/.658 with 6 home runs, 29 runs batted in, 26 runs scored, and 45 hits) and being elected as the starting second baseman for the All-Star game.
+This won LeMahieu his first career Player of the Week award, which he followed up by winning the June AL Player of the Month Award for the first time (batting .395/.434/.658 with six home runs, 29 RBIs, 26 runs scored, and 45 hits) and being elected as the starting second baseman for the All-Star game.